muzykadenys/trello_table/README.md

 # hi👋
 You can reach website by this test link https://muzykadenys.github.io/
-# Client side in branch "clien"
+# Client side in branch "client"
 # Server side in branch "server"